Welcome to nvtools’s documentation!

 This library contains helper functions for plotting and analyzing ODMR spectra of nitrogen-vacancy centers in diamond.
 The typical usage consists of loading a spectrum, fitting a model function and calculating the magnetic field from the fitted resonances.

-from nvtools.plot import ODMRPlotter
+from nvtools.solver import Solver

 Units and uncertainties